Raby, Merseyside: History

+Raby was formerly a township in the parish of Neston and the county palatine of Chester.
+From 1866 Raby was a civil parish in its own right.
+In 1933 the parish was incorporated into the urban district of Bebington and was thereafter administered as part of that town (which became a municipal borough in 1937).
+The civil parish continued to exist until 1974, but as an urban parish with no parish council.
+The parish had a population of 131 in 1801, 195 in 1851, 350 in 1901 and 308 in 1951.

+The borough of Bebington was abolished in 1974 under the Local Government Act 1972 and was incorporated into the new metropolitan borough of Wirral and Merseyside.
+No successor parish was created for the former borough and Raby is therefore directly administered by Wirral Council.

 Community

 Raby is a rural community, comprising a few houses, two farms and an old, thatched public house, the 'Wheatsheaf', which is well known in the locality.
-The pub is owned by the Leverhulme Estate, which owns much land locally.

 Raby, along with the neighbouring villages of Brimstage and Thornton Hough, are within an Area of Special Landscape Value, a protective designation to preserve the character and appearance of the area.
 This is part of the Wirral Unitary Development Plan of the Metropolitan Borough of Wirral.

 The parish church is All Saints Church, Thornton Hough.
 The local primary school is Thornton Hough Primary.

 Transport

 Road

 Raby is accessible from the A540 to the south-west, the B5151 to the east and the B5136 to the north.

 Bus

 Services operating in the Raby Area as of 2015:

 Rail

 The nearest station to Raby is Bromborough railway station, about 3.5 km to the east.
 This station is on the Wirral Line of the Merseyrail network, with frequent services to Liverpool, Chester and Ellesmere Port.